 Section 4.
 Vacancies.
 Any vacancy occurring in the Board of Directors shall be filled by appointment of the President.
-Such replacement shall assume the vacant seat upon a three-quarters or greater affirmative vote of the Board of Directors for the remainder of the unexpired term.
-Such ballot may be conducted at a duly called meeting, conference call, mail ballot or other permitted means.
+Such replacement shall assume the vacant seat upon a three‐quarters or greater affirmative vote of the Board of Directors for the remainder of the unexpired term.
+Such ballot may be conducted at a duly called meeting, conference call, mail ballot, e-mail or other permitted means.

 Section 5.
 Regular Meetings.
 Annually, two regular meetings of the Board of Directors shall be held without notice other than this bylaw.
-One board meeting shall be held prior to the adjournment of, and at the same place as, the annual meeting of Voting members.
-The second board meeting shall be held prior to the adjournment of, and at the same place as the association’s mid-year event.
+One board meeting shall be held prior to the adjournment of, and at the same place as, the annual meeting of voting members.
+The second board meeting shall be held prior to the adjournment of, and at the same place as the association’s mid‐year event.
 The Board of Directors may provide by resolution the time and place for the holding of additional regular meetings without other notice than said resolution.

 Section 6.
 Special Meetings.
-A special meetings of the Board of Directors may be called by, or at the request of, the President or any two members of the Board of Directors; and such meetings shall be held at the times and places designated in the call of such meetings.
+A special meeting of the Board of Directors may be called by, or at the request of, the President or any two members of the Board of Directors; and such meetings shall be held at the times and places designated in the call of such meetings.

 Section 7.
 Notice.
 Notice of any special meeting of the Board of Directors shall be given at least five days prior thereto by written notice mailed to each director, or by other commonly acceptable means of written or electronic transmission.